chatsen/chatsen/README.md

 Note: the .ipa file is not signed but will be signed automatically with AltStore on your device.

 # Build instructions
-To build Chatsen, all you should need is the Flutter SDK on the **master** branch and it's require dependencies for your platform (Android Studio for Android and XCode for iOS).
+To build Chatsen, all you should need is the Flutter SDK on the **master** branch and its required dependencies for your platform (Android Studio for Android and XCode for iOS).
 Running the following commands should allow you to build the application successfully:

 ```bash